Drixitel/Scientific-Computing/SSHSetUp/SSH_Notes.md

 # Find .SSH File from WSL

 - run command explorer.exe .
-- will open a file exploer from the current directory and allow the user to find required folder/files
+- will open a file explorer from the current directory and allow the user to find required folder/files

 # Public and Private key

 - must match to allow access
 - Public Key can go everywhere but not Private
-  - for sec. reasons
+  - for security reasons

 # increase length of bits